afps-spec

 Agent Format Packaging Standard (AFPS) defines a declarative package format for AI workflows and closely related package types.

-The central artifact in AFPS is the agent — a package that captures the user’s intent (via a prompt.md companion file) together with everything the agent needs to fulfill it: skills, tools, provider connections, input and output schemas, and execution settings.
+The central artifact in AFPS is the agent — a package that captures the user’s intent (via a prompt.md companion file) together with everything the agent needs to fulfill it: skills, MCP servers, integration connections, input and output schemas, and execution settings.
 An agent execution is non-interactive and run-to-completion: the agent receives the objective, the input data, and the available resources, processes the task autonomously, and returns a structured result.
 There is no conversational back-and-forth — the agent runs from start to finish without user interaction.
 Where other standards define agent capabilities (what an agent can do), an AFPS agent defines an objective (what the agent should accomplish).

 The goal of AFPS is to let producers publish portable artifacts that describe: